 In pilot designation efforts in healthcare organizations in The Netherlands and Québec, the concepts behind the program’s criteria have proven to be portable across cultural divides as well as across the continuum of care.
 How those concepts are realized within a specific setting or country, however, varies based on cultural norms.

 In considering the need for flexibility, however, the designation program guards against reliance on cultural norms as justification for resisting a more patient-centered approach.
 At times, healthcare consumers’ priorities may challenge a culture’s closely guarded healthcare conventions.
 In a patient-centered culture, the patient perspective trumps conventionality and tradition.
+Play today at the best friv games website.

 This tension is perhaps best illustrated in the journeys a number of hospitals worldwide have taken to invite patients to read—and even comment on—their personal medical record.
 In many cultures, the medical record has traditionally been the exclusive realm of healthcare professionals where they document what they need to know about the patient.
 Patient-centered hospitals recognize that if it is important for the healthcare team to know something about a patient, it is equally important for the patient to know.
 In all Planetree Designated Patient-Centered Hospitals, patients are invited to review their medical records and discuss the information with their care team.
 Data has demonstrated that making this option available to patients improves patient satisfaction, regardless of whether they actually review their chart.